California struggles with vaccine equity as state prepares to expand eligibility to all adults

 Pastor said if California wants to close the racial gap in vaccinations it needs to engage more employers so people feel comfortable taking off work, build more sites on public transportation routes and appoint trusted messengers who can convince Latino residents that the vaccine programs are not connected to immigration authorities.

-Kiran Savage-Sangwan, executive director of the California Pan-Ethnic Health Network, said California needs to maintain its focus on equit
+Kiran Savage-Sangwan, executive director of the California Pan-Ethnic Health Network, said California needs to maintain its focus on equity in the coming